```

 THE SHIFT

-The Risk Does Not End With Treatment.
+The Risk Does Not End When Treatment Ends.

 It Changes Hands.